 These days if something scares me, I know I have to do it (e.g. running a Spartan race.)
-It doesn’t have to be skydiving or anything crazy, and it could be complimenting a stranger, being the first in class to ask a question or travel alone to a new place.
+It doesn’t have to be skydiving or anything crazy, and it could be complimenting a stranger, being the first in class to ask a question or traveling alone to a new place.

 2. Create a plan

 Make a list of things you’ve always wanted to do or achieve, but haven’t.
 Create a timeline and rough guide to how you might accomplish this.
-For example maybe, you want to learn French, you could sign up for DuoLingo and create a daily habit of doing 20 minutes per day.
-If you want to get really crazy, book a flight to Paris for six months in the future, go alone so that you’re forced to speak French.
+For example, maybe, you want to learn French, you could sign up for DuoLingo and create a daily habit of doing 20 minutes per day.
+If you want to get really crazy, book a flight to Paris for six months in the future, and go alone so that you’re forced to speak French.

 3. Make your goals public